-Implementation of Alternative A (the No Action Alternative1) would result in no irreversible or irretrievable commitment of resources, since no restoration or other activities would occur within the Phase 2 area and only maintenance-related levee improvements would be limited.
+Implementation of Alternative A (the No Action Alternative1) for each pond cluster would result in no irreversible or irretrievable commitment of resources, since no restoration or other activities would occur within the Phase 2 area and only maintenance-related levee improvements would be limited.
 A limited degree of operations and maintenance (O&M) activities (e.g., levee improvement and replacement of water control structures) would involve some labor as well as energy usage by construction equipment, but this would be considered a relatively minor commitment of resources.
-Further, implementation of the No Action Alternative as part of the Phase 2 project would not preclude the possibility of including one or more of the currently proposed actions as part of a future project phase (Phase 3 or later) and thus would be reversible.
+Further, implementation of the No Action Alternatives as part of the Phase 2 project would not preclude the possibility of including one or more of the currently proposed actions as part of a future project phase (Phase 3 or later) and thus would be reversible.

-Compared to Alternative Eden A, implementation of any of the Action Alternatives (Alternatives Eden B, Eden C, or Eden D) would generally involve a greater short-term use of resources such as fossil fuels and labor, due to the greater degree of energy required to implement the restoration, flood risk management, and recreation and public access features proposed under these alternatives.
+Compared to Alternative A, implementation of any of the Action Alternatives (Alternatives Island B or Island C, Alternatives Mountain View B or Mountain View C, Alternative A8 B, and Alternatives Ravenswood B, Ravenswood C, or Ravenswood D) at a particular pond cluster would generally involve a greater short-term use of resources such as fossil fuels and labor, due to the greater degree of energy required to implement the restoration, flood protection and recreation and public access features proposed under these alternatives.
 However, almost all of these resources would be used during the implementation (i.e., construction) stages of Action Alternatives, rather than on a continual basis over the long term.
 Over the operations stage of the project, the long-term commitment of resources would not be radically different than the current O&M activities require, and may be less in some cases.
 Therefore, this commitment of resources would not be considered significant.